Immunization banner

 Learn more about RSV and preventative shots here.

-Vaccines are required for many daycares, all public schools K-12, and several college programs.
+Several immunizations are recommended in the first year of your child's life to prevent serious diseases.
+Vaccines are also required for many daycares, all public schools K-12, and several college programs.
 Spring is an excellent time to check your children's vaccine record and get them caught up on any shots they may need for the following school year.
 Getting your vaccines now also gives your children extra protection while traveling or playing this summer.
 Idaho residents also benefit from a federal program that pays the majority of fees for required vaccines in children 18 and younger, removing financial barriers for residents without insurance.

 Click here to check you or your child's vaccine record.